alexbecker/blogdown/Readme.md

  * `--footnote-index-from`: The index from which footnotes are numbered.
 Defaults to 0.
  * `--footnote-backlinks`: If this flag is passed, footnotes will be preceded by a caret linking back to the point where the footnote is referenced.
  * `--em-dashes`: If this flag is passed, "--" will be replaced with "&mdash;" in text.
+ * `--inline-css`: If this flag is passed, the recommended CSS will be inlined at the end of the output document.
+ * `--inline-js`: If this flag is passed, the recommended JS will be inlined at the end of the output document.

 ## Syntax